neighbordog/poisontracker/README.md

 You may also configure PoisonTracker via the built-in SlashCommand /pt (or /poisontracker).
 For example to activate the tracking of wound poison run

 **/pt poisons wound\_poison on**

 Changelog
 ---------

+-   10/29/2018 - Ver 0.1.6 - Added compatibility for BFA 8.0.1
+-   8/30/2017  - Ver 0.1.5 - Fixed bug with locking icons location
 -   8/22/2017  - Ver 0.1.4 - Fixed bug where Addon was activate while User was not in the right spec
 -   8/22/2017  - Ver 0.1.3 - Fixed bug that allowed click through on action icons and dded lock option
--   8/9/2017 - Ver.
-0.1.2 - GUI is now draggable and added option for icon size
+-   8/9/2017   - Ver 0.1.2 - GUI is now draggable and added option for icon size
--   8/6/2017 - Ver.
-0.1.1 - Icons now show outside of cities as well (used to be instances and PVP only)
+-   8/6/2017   - Ver 0.1.1 - Icons now show outside of cities as well (used to be instances and PvP only)

 Feedback
 ------------------------------------------------